jdevfullstack/github-stats-guide/README.md

 The simple rule is try to reach out: follow others that will follow you back and for those who followed you, follow them back.
-The chances are high if you look at those followers of a user even though they are not actually famous or their profile is not even good or they have also that kind of initiative.
+The chances are high if you follow those who are willing to follow others too, even though they are not actually famous or their profile is not even good or they have also that kind of initiative.
 Even though the weight is just .45, still you need an audience to your project.

+When I started doing these things, I was shocked when I visited my Google Analytics for my site.
+The web traffic was good.